The Right Way to Price a Handmade Product (Step-by-Step Formula)

 You can get more detailed than this (gross profit vs. net profit) but we’ll stick with this basic definition for simplicity.

-Profit margin is basically expressing your profits in a percentage.
+Profit margin is expressing your profits in a percentage.
 You determine your business’s profit margins by dividing your profits by revenue, then multiplying by 100 to get the percent.

 For example, if I charge $100 for a product and $90 of that sale pays for expenses, I have $10 in profit.